martinoauriane/C-cyber/README.md

 # passwordCheck.c : Measuring a password's entropy

-Password's entropy is a key concept in cybersecurity.
-It measures the difficulty for an attacker to uess a password.
-The higher the entropy, the more difficult it is for an attacker to guess a password.
+The program takes an input as a string and evaluate if it is a valid password.
+The password is valid if it has numbers, capital and small alphabets, and a length of at least 7 characters.

 # reverseShell.c : implementing a reverse Shell

 In a standard remote shell attack, attackers connect a machine they control to the target’s remote network host, requesting a shell session.
 This tactic is known as a bind shell.
 Attackers can use a reverse shell if a remote host is not publicly accessible (i.e., due to firewall protection or a non-public IP).
 The target machine initiates the outgoing connection in a reverse shell attack and establishes the shell session with the listening network host.

-It is a method attackers use to gain remote control over a target system.
+A reverseShell is a method attackers use to gain remote control over a target system.
 Unlike standard shells, where the attacker connects directly to the victim’s system, a reverse shell reverses the process.
 Specifically, the compromised machine initiates a connection to the attacker’s server.

+#### Strategy

+To create a Windows reverse shell, the program uses websockets.In this scenario, the program is the client.
+It initiates an outgoing connexion.
+The IP address is that of the distant host : the target machine in which the reverse Shell will be implemented.
+If the connexion succeeds, a bi-directional stream is opened and the two machines can now exchange data.

+First, the `STARTUPINFO` structure is initialized and configured.
+This structure does **not** describe the process itself, but \*\*how the process must be initialized by the operating system.
+By setting the flag `STARTF_USESTDHANDLES`, the program explicitly tells Windows to use the custom handles provided for standard input, output, and error.
+Instead of being connected to the console (keyboard and screen), these standard streams are redirected to the network socket.

+As a result, anything the process writes to standard output or standard error is sent through the socket.

 #### cmd.exe

 The process cmd.exe is a generic Windows process opening a console in text mode and enabling to launch applications through commands.
-Starts a new instance of command interpretor, cmd.exe.
+It starts a new instance of command interpretor.

+#### Conclusion

+This illustrates a key operating system concept:  **processes do not write directly to the screen or read directly from the keyboard; they interact with abstract handles, and the operating system decides where those handles are connected** .

 # bufferOverflow.c : warning against Buffer overflow